Estádio Municipal Dr. José Vieira de Carvalho

 The Estadio Municipal Dr. José Vieira de Carvalho is a multi-use stadium in Maia, Portugal.
 It is currently used for track and field athletics, but above all for football matches and was the stadium of the now defunct F.C.
 Maia and its successor Maia Lidador.
 The stadium is able to hold 12,000 people.

 The stadium is named after José Vieira de Carvalho, a university professor and former president of the Municipality of Maia.

-Portugal national football team
+Portugal national team matches

-The national team played one match in this stadium, in 1990.
+The following national team matches were held in the stadium.